basho/yokozuna/docs/CONCEPTS.md

 _repair_ is invoked on that key.
 Repair converges the KV data and its indexes, removing the entropy.

-As I said, failure is immanent and absolute prevention impossible.
-So what if the hashtrees themselves contain entropy?
-E.g. what if the root hashes agree but a divergence exists in the actual data?
+Since failure is inevitable, and absolute prevention impossible, eventually the hashtrees themselves will contain some entropy.
+For example, what if the root hashes agree but a divergence exists in the actual data?
 Simple, you assume you can never fully trust the hashtrees so periodically you _expire_ them.
-When expired a tree is completely destroyed and the re-built from scratch.
-This requires folding all data for a partition.
-It can be expensive and take some time.
-This is why, by default, expiration occurs after a week.
+When expired, a tree is completely destroyed and the re-built from scratch.
+This requires folding all data for a partition, which can be expensive and take some time.
+For this reason, by default, expiration occurs after one week.

 For an in-depth look at Riak's AAE process watch Joseph Blomstedt's [screencast][aae-sc].